FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/HowToHelp/GettingStartedAsHelper.md

 deep understanding of Object-Oriented thinking, patterns and Models.

 #### get the digital environment
-we use Sparx Enterprise Architect as modeling tool.
+we use Sparx &trade; Enterprise Architect as modeling tool.